strongio/evolutionary-optimization/README.md

 ![](./images/param-8/pair_rosenbrock.png)

-We see here BH and all population-based methods outperforming NM, BFGS, and POW.
+We see here BH and all population-based methods outperform NM, BFGS, and POW.
 The optimization surface seems relatively straightforward, most non-population based optimizer however, fail.
 BH has the ingredient of Monte Carlo that creates a somewhat similar behavior as population-base algorithms.

 ### Sphere